apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Background Fetch <background_fetch.en>`
    Proactively fetch content from Origin in a way that it will fill the object into cache.

-:doc:`Cache URL <cacheurl.en>`
-    Modify the :term:`cache key` used for requests by applying a regular expression to the URL.

 :doc:`Configuration Remap <conf_remap.en>`
     Override configuration directives on a per-rule basis.